 Walking through the mangroves with a group of young girls, I witnessed the transmission of ocean literacy in its purest form.
 They sang traditional songs that identified which roots held the spirits of the ancestors and which sheltered the mud crabs.
 This expression is the heartbeat of the marine cultural landscape.
 As dredging for the port begins, we aren't just losing trees; we are losing the classroom where these girls learn their identity.
 When development ignores these "invisible threads," it erases the very people who carry the community’s salt.
 Furthermore, the water holds more than just the promise of trade; it holds our ancestors.
 Underwater cultural heritage, the sun-bleached ribs of ancient shipwrecks act as a silent archive of a cosmopolitan past.
 I spoke with a local diver who found pottery shards near the new construction site.
 For him, these weren't just artifacts; they were proof of his lineage.
 For the community to manage these sites sustainably, they must see themselves reflected in.

-The success of the UNESCO capacity -building project in Kilwa Kisiwani and Songo Marea, Tanzania, serves as my North Star.
-By empowering the local community to participate directly in heritage management, the initiative deepened local knowledge on the inherent value of their history, transforming it from a static relic into a catalyst for sustainable tourism.
-This shift not only protected the site but also created a resilient economic model for the people who call it home.
-It stands as a powerful testament that when international support aligns with local heartbeat, community involvement ensures both project success and long-term sustainability.
-In Lamu, we have the same choice: to let the "Iron Giant" of the port crush the past, or to invite the community to steer the ship of progress.
+The success of the UNESCO capacity-building project in Kilwa Kisiwani and Songo Mnara, Tanzania, serves as my North Star.
+Once listed as 'in danger' due to neglect and coastal decay, these ancient Swahili sites were transformed through a model of radical community inclusion.
+By establishing local 'Ruins Committees' and empowering women through initiatives like the WAUMAKI entrepreneurship group, the project proved that heritage is not a static relic to be fenced off, but a living resource.
+It showed that when international support aligns with the local heartbeat, we can turn the tide of industrial and environmental erasure.
+In Kilwa, the community moved from being bystanders to becoming the primary custodians of their soul —a map I believe we must follow in Lamu.
+We have the same choice: to let the "Iron Giant" of the port crush the past, or to invite the community to steer the ship of progress.
 This is a call for a marriage between the old and the new.
 Optimism lies in collaboration.
 By integrating the scientific rigour of maritime archaeology with the lived poetry of the Lamu people, we can ensure that progress does not require erasure.
 We can build a port that carries our goods, while still honouring the women who carry our soul.
 The tide is coming in; it has a voice.
 Let us make sure everyone is there to meet it.